 Volunteers are the lifeblood of our organisation.
-To ensure that you find the right place to volunteer, YCG will host a monthly volunteer induction morning, on the first Tuesday of each month.
-Here you will learn about the Gardens, understand all the activities available to you for volunteering, enjoy a guided garden tour and meet all the other volunteers.
+To ensure that you find the right place to volunteer, YCG will host a monthly volunteer induction morning, on the first Monday or Tuesday of each month.
+(Alternating) Here you will learn about the Gardens, understand all the activities available to you for volunteering, enjoy a guided garden tour and meet all the other volunteers.
 The morning ends with a tea.

 We look forward to welcoming all our new volunteers.

 Once again YCG will have our stall in the ‘Big Kitchen Garden’ at the Queensland Garden Expo.
 Come and visit us.
 We are also seeking volunteers who can help us on the 3 days.
 If you are interested, please contact us.
 Volunteers, get free entrance and parking.

 YCG will once again be supporting World Environment Day (WED) at Cotton Tree Park.
 We need your help to volunteer at our stall.
 Please contact Lissa to register your interest as a volunteer.
 Call on (07) 5446 7373 or email email@example.com